ScreenJournal

 The Processing Pipeline

-- Capture: The desktop agent records both audio streams alongside screen activity during work hours.
+1. Capture: The desktop agent records both audio streams alongside screen activity during work hours.
+Recording is disclosed in-app, and employees consent at sign-in.

-- Separation: AI processes the two streams independently — employee speech and incoming audio.
+2. Separation: AI processes the two streams independently, employee speech and incoming audio.

-- Analysis: Natural language processing extracts metadata: sentiment, keywords, adherence patterns, timing metrics.
+3. Transcription and analysis: The audio is transcribed, and natural language processing extracts sentiment, keywords, adherence patterns, and timing metrics.

 What AI Extracts from Voice

-Raw audio is meaningless to a manager reviewing 200 agents.
-AI transforms those audio streams into structured, actionable metrics that scale across entire teams.
+Raw audio alone is hard to act on for a manager reviewing 200 agents.
+AI transforms those audio streams into structured, actionable metrics that scale across entire teams, while the recording itself stays on file for the calls that need a closer listen.

 Call Sentiment